-HIRE, delivered simultaneously with MIT, provides focused job skills training for inmates who are demonstrating readiness for success.
-Participants are prepared to step into jobs that meet the needs of area employers and benefit the community by reducing recidivism and enriching the work-force with inspired employees.
+FreshStart Visions also supports newly released ex-offenders with supervised reentry housing and job placement, so they can successfully reenter their communities.
+Residents are prepared to step into jobs that meet the needs of area employers and benefit the community by reducing recidivism and enriching the work-force with inspired employees.

 While we are building our ‘headquarters’ for the Charleston area, we will be looking for other states within the Southeast with which we can partner.
 We want to take the FreshStart Visions Prison Ministry Model into numerous other states.
 Yet, we want to work with states who are prepared to help fund the growing operation and invest in our future together.
 And we want state governments who will cut red tape and move mountains to get the opportunity to participate in this program that will save them tens of millions of dollars annually.

-FreshStart Visions programming is based upon the Christian philosophy of redemption and restoration.
+FreshStart Visions programming utilizes a faith-based philosophy of redemption and restoration.
 An “inside” program called Men in Transition, which focuses on character traits and attitudes that are essential to secure and maintain employment, involves teaching and training inmates during the last twenty four months of their sentence.

 Inmates voluntarily participate in structured classes where they engage in role playing, practice critical thinking skills, and learn from volunteer mentors to help prepare for their re-entry to the community.